PublicHealthDataGeek/UoL_quarto_thesis/README.md

 ## Quick Start!

-* Show me how to download a zip and open in RStudio: [Video](https://youtu.be/33l8GhtUfnU)
 * Show me how to use this repo as a template and then clone to my computer with RStudio: [Video](https://youtu.be/smzNQtogSaI)
-* Show me how to render in Visual Studio Code (see previous videos for how to get the repo onto your computer): [Video](https://youtu.be/IJe3A8-Ee2E)

 ## Installing the extension